-Picture: Map of northern Spain showing the Matienzo area; below: a view across part of the valley.
+Left: map of northern Spain showing the Matienzo area; right: interactive map of the valley.

 The caves are scattered all around the valley and as time has gone on, the explorers have come to realise that there is probably no part of the valley where caves will not eventually be found.

 The map shows the main cave systems of which there are four of greatest significance: the Four Valleys System (cave entrances in four separate valleys which all connect underground), the South Vega System (at least five separate entrances), the Cubija System and Valline (outside the valley but likely to be connected to the South Vega system somehow).
 The Vega system is over 300 metres deep and all the systems feature in Spanish record books because of their total length: Four Valleys 41 km, Valline: 25 km and South Vega: 22 km.
 In 2010, the Four Valleys system was the fifth longest cave in Spain.

 However, these are only the cream on the cake, there are now over 2000 recorded cave sites in and around the valley ranging from single shafts in the limestone to huge old caverns high up on the hillsides.

 Picture: A view across part of the valley.